hl7au/au-fhir-core/input/pagecontent/medicine-information.md

     }
     ~~~

-2. For *coded* support of brand name, generic name, manufacturer, item form and strength, where the individual components required for medication identification are separately coded:
+2. For *coded* support of brand name, generic name, manufacturer, item form and ingredient strength, where the individual components for medication identification are separately coded:
    - Coded support for the following can be provided using code.coding with an optional [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) to explicitly declare the type of product identification in the resource (i.e. MedicationAdministration, MedicationStatement, MedicationDispense, MedicationRequest, Medication), for example:
       - brand name = `code.coding` with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) using `BPD` from the [Medication Type code system](http://build.fhir.org/ig/hl7au/au-fhir-base/CodeSystem-medication-type.html)
       - generic name = `code.coding` with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) using `UPD` from the [Medication Type code system](http://build.fhir.org/ig/hl7au/au-fhir-base/CodeSystem-medication-type.html)
-   - If the resource is a Medication resource:
-      - form and ingredient strength may be separately provided in `Medication.form`, `Medication.ingredient.itemCodeableConcept` and `Medication.ingredient.strength` when they are not implicit in `Medication.code`
+   - If the resource is a Medication resource and the form or ingredient strength are not implicit in `Medication.code`, they can be separately represented:
+      - form in `Medication.form`
+      - ingredient strength is represented using the FHIR R5 to R4 pre-adoption extension [ExtensionMedication_Ingredient_Strength](http://hl7.org/fhir/uv/xver-r5.r4/0.1.0/StructureDefinition-ext-R5-Medication.ing.strength.html), with the ingredient identified in `Medication.ingredient.itemCodeableConcept` and the strength represented in the extension's `valueCodeableConcept.coding`sup>1</sup>

-    Example: Medication with coded brand name, generic name, item form and strength.
+    Example: Medication with coded brand name, generic name, item form and igredient strength.
     ~~~
     {
       "resourceType": "Medication",